hvrz39/web-calculator/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Storybook
-As part of the Atomic Design concept an Atom and a Moleculo are expose as an example of this approach.
+As part of the Atomic Design concept an Atom and a Molecule are expose as an example of this approach.

 ### `npm run storybook`